rafalp/Misago/dev-docs/plugins/hooks/create-thread-event-hook.md

 #### `event_type: str`

-A `str` with the name of the event type that updates the thread.
+A `str` with the name of the event type.

 #### `actor: Union["User", None, str] = None`